dnhtmir/dnhtmir.github.io/content/posts/0000-local-ai-setup/posts.md

 - To deal with GPU passthrough to multiple machines
 - To have to manually do a lot of stuff every time I switched to another machine

-This meant I had to find a tool similar to Cursor AI or Github Copilot that could connect to a remote service that would run on the host, using the GPU,and that all virtual machines could use seamlessly, at the same time.
+This meant I had to find a tool similar to Cursor AI or Github Copilot that could connect to a remote service that would run on the host, using the GPU, and that all virtual machines could use seamlessly, at the same time.

 ### How to only allow Virtual Machines to connect to the host on a specific port?